Ungdomshuset: Demolition

 Demolition of Ungdomshuset began at 8 am on 5 March 2007.
 A demolition crane started its work at the back of the house with the top floor.
 The logos on the crane were covered and workers wore masks to conceal their identity.
 The union representing Ungdomshuset was on the ground trying to persuade the workers to stop working and reveal the company they were working for.
 At 10 am the Danish Working Environment Authority (Arbejdstilsynet) had the demolition interrupted due to reported concerns about dust and the potential presence of asbestos.
 The demolition resumed at 11 am.
 At 4 pm, about one-third of the house had been removed.
 The demolition was broadcast live by webcam on TV2 News' website.

 In protest at the eviction of the centre, demonstrations have been held across Europe.

 Germany has seen more than twenty actions and there have also been solidarity protests in Austria, Finland, the Netherlands, Italy, Norway, Sweden and Poland.
 There were also protests in front of Denmark's UN Consulate in New York City — although it only counted eight persons during the -8 Celsius weather.

 A women's demonstration took place on 8 March, comprising more than 3,000 people.
 The police carried out systematic identity controls.
 In total, more than 750 people were arrested during the events (among them, about 140 foreigners).
 Based on a population of approximately a million in Copenhagen, the Monde diplomatique noticed that if the same proportion of arrests had been carried out in Paris, 8,000 persons would have been detained.
 Since the police did not have the facilities to detain this number of people, many of them were transported to Funen or to Jylland.
 A penitentiary building of Copenhagen had to be partially emptied of its common law detainees to make place for the arrested youth.
 From 10 March to 19 March, Nørrebro and Christianshavn were decreed zones where any citizen could be searched and registered on databases, even without reasonable grounds for suspicion.

 On the 1 of March 2007, 150 people gathered around the Danish Embassy in Oslo, protesting against the demolition of "Ungeren".
 They threw paint and snowballs against the Embassy.
 The Norwegian Police was at presence, with a great number of Police officers.

 On 16 March 2007, Danish police admitted to having mistakenly used a potentially lethal form of delivery system for tear gas.
-The projectiles, known as Ferret 40, were used against crowds during the riots following the demolition, although the cartridge is designed and marketed as a barricade penetrating round.
-It is shot from a military shoulder-fired 40mm grenade launcher.
+The projectiles, known as Ferret 40, were used against crowds during the riots following the demolition, although the cartridge is designed and marketed as a barricade-penetrating round.
+It is shot from a military shoulder-fired 40 mm grenade launcher.

 According to Professor Lars Dencik, from the University of Roskilde, the Danish state used the opportunity of this evacuation to test its anti-terrorist security forces (as any other opportunity, or real danger, was non-existent).